ArtArtArtArt/KMSVault/1EvergreenNotes/russian justification of attack on Ukraine is alike of Finnish attack.md

 This historical episode might be furthered with the information on how they tried to create Peoples Republics on the border.

+**when exactly did they change the wargoal and did england influenced it**

 ---
 status: #⚙️